Fluid Instability with Stable Fluids

 4. Project: Make velocity divergence-free by subtracting the gradient of pressure

-The key insight is that projection can be done efficiently in frequency domain.
+Projection can be done efficiently in frequency domain.
 The velocity is decomposed into components parallel and perpendicular to the wavenumber .
 The divergence-free projection removes the parallel component:

 This makes the algorithm unconditionally stable regardless of timestep size.